Update 8.4.18: I’m updating this post because the 30% American Express transfer bonus is available again.

 If you have one of the American Express Membership Award cards that allow you to transfer points to airline programs, you should seriously consider this promotion.
 The 30% American Express transfer bonus is a cool thing.
 It turns almost every redemption into a steal.
 Or it would if South African Airways didn’t give us such a hard time to find an award seat, especially in Business Class.

-Unfortunately, South African Airways Business Class award space from New York to Johannesburg is abysmal (you can look for it by searching United or LifeMiles).
-But if you get lucky, you’ll only pay 58,000/116,000 AMEX points for a Business Class seat.
-Find your seat first, then book over the phone.
+Update 8.4.18: I was pleasantly surprised that Business Class award space on South African Airways from New York to Johannesburg has become much better in the last year (you can look for it by searching United or LifeMiles).
+And you’ll only pay 58,000/116,000 AMEX points for a Business Class seat.
+Find your seat first, then transfer the points and book over the phone.

 So what’s that South African Airways unicorn redemption, you ask?

 I’ve almost refrained from posting it, because good things do get killed when too many people are talking about it.
 But then I remembered that amazing Brussels Airways JFK-BRU redemption on Etihad.
 People, including big-name bloggers, touted it for years and, sure enough, at one point it did get killed.
 Was it killed because of the bloggers, though?
 I don’t believe that.
 For one thing, it was a fringe redemption.
 And it was hard to get.
 And Etihad was probably doing its own maintenance thing and decided enough is enough.
 Bottom line is: my Africa find (not claiming the authorship, but I’ve never found a single mention of it in Google search) is even more “fringy” than the Brussels Airways thing.

 Let’s take a look.

 Here is the Virgin Atlantic South African chart.
 See anything curious?